HECVAT Compliance: Complete Guide [2026]

 • One workbook, multiple institutions: A completed workbook can be shared with multiple institutions without modification.

-HECVAT 4 Assessment Domains
+HECVAT 4 Assessment Sections

-Domain Focus Area Universal vs. Conditional Key Topics
+Section Focus Area Universal vs. Conditional Key Topics

 Start Here (Required Questions) Solution scoping and routing Universal/Mandatory Solution type, deployment model, data types, section applicability